ProjectGuerilla/watchdog-ae/README.md

 grinder
 =======

-An After Effects "aerenader" front end that supports watch folder style rendering for primarily frame based projects
+An After Effects "aerender" front end that supports watch folder style rendering for primarily frame based projects

 This version of the script was used successfully in production across 8 workstations, each with 3-5 instances of aerender running.
 This was in full production for AE CC in 2013.